case ( obj assoc -- )

 objan object

-assoca sequence of object/word,quotation pairs, with an optional quotation at the end
+assoca sequence of object/quotation pairs, with an optional quotation at the end

 Word description

-Compares obj against the first element of every pair, first evaluating the first element if it is a word.
-If some pair matches, removes obj from the stack and calls the second element of that pair, which must be a quotation.
+Compares obj against the first element of every pair, evaluating the first element if it is a callable.
+If a pair matches, obj is removed from the stack and the second element of that pair (which must be a quotation) is called.

 The following two phrases are equivalent: